What are cognitive skills?

 To understand the importance of cognitive skills, it is necessary to look at learning as two distinct parts:

-- a student’s underlying ability to learn.
+- a student’s underlying ability to learn – processing the information gathered.
+This requires underlying cognitive skills.

 Cognitive Skills are every student’s foundation for successful learning.

-The 7 core cognitive skills are:
+The 7 main areas of cognitive skills we train are:

 Attention